-Deliverables: A list of management procedures making up various harvest policies to be tested using closed-loop simulations.
-A description of the current harvest policy and how historical decisions departed from that policy.
+Deliverables: Various management procedures to be tested using closed-loop simulations.

 Relevance: Identifying realistic management procedures that are of interest to stakeholders, managers, and scientists will ensure that the results of the MSE are pertinent and useful to managing the Pacific halibut stock.